The Sound of the 1980s - How Image, Technology, and Global Pop Changed Music

-📄 Transcript Show Transcript
+Transcript Show transcript

 Synthesizers.
 MTV.
 Big hair.
 That's what people remember.

-But the real story is about control.
+But the deeper story is about power, technology, and visibility.

-In this 80-minute conversation, Daniel and Annabelle explore how the 1980s learned to live with contradiction: technology and intimacy, spectacle and restraint, power and vulnerability.
+In this 80-minute conversation, Daniel and Annabelle explore how the 1980s learned to live

 What You'll Discover